Collins-Ogbodo/Collins-Ogbodo.github.io/_news/announcement_8.md

 ---
 layout: post
-title: Flander AI Research Day 2025 at Wintercircus, Ghent
+title: Flander AI Research Day 2025 at Wintercircus, Ghent, Belgium
 date: 2025-10-15
 inline: false
 related_posts: false
 ---
 This week Wednesday 15th 2025 I attended the Flander AI Research day.
-The event brought together over 130 doctoral candidate, many other company, academic institution and start up.
+The event brought together over 130 doctoral candidate, many other company, academic institution and start ups.
 Discussion focused on AI application in engineering and had so many presentations.

 ---

 ## Summary
 I had a great time and learnt a lot.
-I also interaction with a lot of the researchers and company about their research and products.
-I attended the following seminars
+I also interacted with many researchers and company about their research and products.
+I attended the following seminars sessions

 ###  Human-Aware Technology for Optimization
 Tias Guns (KULeuven)